So, you’ve decided to start a blog. Congratulations! Blogging is an excellent way to promote yourself (or your brand) and share your expertise.

 Next, determine your target audience—the group of people you want to communicate with.
 Research public online forums such as Quora to search for your topics and find questions that people are asking about them.
 You can answer these questions in your blog articles.

 To see how popular your topics are, visit Google Trends, a handy free tool for keyword research.
 Type in keywords related to your topic and look at graphs of how interest in your topic has increased or decreased over time.
 You should also test different keywords to discover the words people most commonly use to search for your topic—this will help you decide which of your topic candidates are the best blog niche ideas.

 After choosing a blog niche in a specific area that you and others are passionate about, begin to establish yourself as an authority in your field by producing quality content your audience can’t find easily anywhere else online.

 Some people believe creating a blog niche that only covers a specific topic limits the number of people who will read their blog.
-However, as you’ll see from the examples below, choosing a unique blog niche will earn you many devoted readers that regularly return to your blog.
+However, as you’ll see from the examples below, choosing a unique blog niche will earn you many devoted—and regular—readers.

 Animal and pet care blogs are popular.
 However, rather than offer a generic blog on dogs and cats, why not brainstorm some compelling blogging niche ideas that address specific pet owner concerns?

 Take Paws, for instance, is a pet friendly travel blog that offers articles on taking road trips with cats, finding the best dog backpacks, and visiting pet friendly national parks.